 TGah Editor: Change the paragraph below as follows (#8383):

-The SIFS shall be used prior to transmission of an (NDP) Ack frame, a TACK frame, a STACK frame, NDP PS-Poll-Ack frame, a (NDP) CTS frame, a PPDU containing a BlockAck frame, NDP BlockAck frame or BAT frame that is an immediate response to either a BlockAckReq frame or an A-MPDU, an (NDP) PS-Poll frame or uplink trigger frame that is a response to an NDP Paging frame, a DMG CTS frame, a DMG DTS frame, an SSW-Ack frame, a Grant Ack frame, a response frame transmitted in the ATI, the second or subsequent MPDU of a fragment burst, and by a STA responding to any polling by the PCF.
-The SIFS shall be used by an S1G AP to separate the frames within a series of NDP sector training frames after a sector training announcement and for transmitting an RTS frame that is sent as an immediate response to a PS-Poll(+BDT)frame.
+The SIFS shall be used prior to transmission of each of the following frames:

+An (NDP) Ack frame, a TACK frame, a STACK frame, NDP PS-Poll-Ack frame, a (NDP) CTS frame,

+A PPDU containing a BlockAck frame, NDP BlockAck frame or BAT frame that is an immediate response to either a BlockAckReq frame or an A-MPDU,

+An (NDP) PS-Poll frame or uplink trigger frame that is a response to an NDP Paging frame,

+A DMG CTS frame, a DMG DTS frame, an SSW-Ack frame, a Grant Ack frame,

+A response frame transmitted in the ATI, the second or subsequent MPDU of a fragment burst, and by a STA responding to any polling by the PCF.

+A frame within a series of NDP sector training frames transmitted by an S1G AP after a sector training announcement

+An RTS frame that is sent as an immediate response to a PS-Poll(+BDT)frame.

 The SIFS may also be used by a PC for any types of frames during the CFP (see 9.4 (PCF)).
 The SIFS is the time from the end of the last symbol, or signal extension if present, of the previous frame to the beginning of the first symbol of the preamble of the subsequent frame as seen at the air interface.

 Pars III